 Yes, as long as the exchange student has his or her own bed.

 Yes.
 We will provide the contact information that is supplied to us by the parents.
-Usually an email address, face book address or Skype address.
-We also supply the exchange student with contact information for the host families…so don’t be surprised if they contact you first.
+Usually an email address, Skype or any social media platforms.
+We also supply the exchange student with contact information for the host families, so don’t be surprised if they contact you first.

-- We will arrange a mandatory host family orientation meeting at the school where we will discuss the program in more detail and offer a question and answer session.
-If you don’t know who the other families are... you will after you attend this meeting.
+We will arrange a mandatory host family orientation meeting at the school where we will discuss the program in more detail and offer a question and answer session.
+This is a great opportunity to meet and get to know the other host families.

 Yes.
 We will distribute host family packets that include important information.
 Examples would be a Host Family Roster, Phone Chain and the Student’s Itinerary.
 The meeting usually takes one hour and is held in a school library.

-No. We believe that you should only host if you want to because you are interested in the experience in itself.
-The satisfaction you will get from hosting a child from another culture and country will last a lifetime.
+No. We believe that you should only host if you are interested in this amazing experience for the students.
+The satisfaction your family will get from hosting a child from another culture and country will last a lifetime.

-Exchange students can come from any country, but they are typically from France, Italy, Spain, Germany, Scotland or Canada.
+The countries our exchange students come from are constantly expanding, but they are typically from France, Italy, Spain, Germany, Scotland or Canada.

 The students may range from 13 – 18 years old.

-They have all taken English, but their skill level will vary from child to child.
+They have all taken English language classes, but their skill level will vary from child to child.

 Yes.
 The students have insurance and their own spending money.

-We always recommend trying to communicate with each other by speaking slowly and softly (please don’t yell, it doesn’t help)... be patient.
+We always recommend trying to communicate with each other by being patient and using basic English language (please don’t yell, it doesn’t help).
 One possibility is using the Internet to translate.
-You will find as each day goes by it gets easier to communicate as the students feel more comfortable trying to speak English and you both will naturally slow down your conversations.
+You will find as each day goes by it gets easier to communicate as the students feel more comfortable.

 They will attend school for approximately 2-3 days with your child, go on full day bus excursions, and spend evenings and weekends with their host family.

 Each individual school will determine whether busing is feasible.
-If a school decides the students cannot take the bus, the host parent can drive them or CST can assist in arranging car-pooling.
+If a school decides the students cannot take the bus, the host parent, or a child that is 18 years old, will have to drive them or Customized Student Tours, LLC can assist in arranging car-pooling.

-- What if my child participates in after school activities?
-Your exchange student may attend all after school activities with your child.
+We pair each student with similar interests and encourage the exchange student to participate in those activities if possible.
 If there is an activity night or dance the exchange student will need to sign up during the day in the school’s main office as a guest.